fndomitrovic/update_arcgis_layers/README.md

 - JSON file of queried Open Street Map data in GeoJSON format
   - location: input folder path
 - ArcGIS feature class & layer of Open Street Map data
-  - location: ArcGIS Project geodatabase
+  - location: ArcGIS project geodatabase
 <br />

 ### 2. Create/update a new layer of OSM features with custom attributes
 ```python
 standardize_fields(path, output_name, fields)
 ```
-Because of OSM's crowdsourced nature, every feature as a different set of tags.
-When creating an ArcGIS layer from OSM data, in order to create a uniform attribute table, ArcGIS gives every feature the keys as the first feature in the OSM dataset.
+Because of OSM's crowdsourced nature, every feature as a different set of tags (attributes).
+When creating an ArcGIS layer from OSM data, in order to create a uniform attribute table, ArcGIS gives every feature the same keys (fields) as the first feature in the OSM dataset.
 If a feature doesn't have a given key, its value is null in the attribute table.
 Because of this, many tags are lost in the dataset, if the key does not appear in the first feature.
 This function allows a user to provide a list of keys to be included in the a new layer's attribute table.
 This step was necessary for this project in order to symbolize bike lanes by their tags.
+For more information on OSM's tag system, see [Building an Open Street Map Overpass API Query](#Building-an-Open-Street-Map-Overpass-API-query).

 #### Input:
 - path = path to JSON file created by osm_to_features() function (string)